iMi-digital/laravel-transsid/README.md

 To use SessionIDs in URLs add the middleware `urlsession` to your route or routegroup.

 URLs generated with Laravel's URL function (for example `URL::to()`) will now have a session ID appended.

+Deprecated (use route groups instead):

 If you would like to generate URLs without a session ID, add a `NO_ADD_SID` parameter:

     {{ URL::to('/', ['NO_ADD_SID' => true]) }}